zsimone10/RecommendationData/README.md

 * start flask
 * start ngrok
 * copy ngrok address on the second forwarding line
-* go to webhooks page for app and paste into address and enter "testtest" in the token field
+* go to webhooks page for app and paste into address and enter "YOUR PASSWORD" in the token field
 * go back to the main settings fb page and copy token
 * paste into code and save